p42ific-rim/topo-seg/README.md

 </aside>

-But it’s better to continually check the `MONAI` repository linked above for the most accurate versioning, especially to avoid conflics with `torch`.
+But it’s better to continually check the `MONAI` repository linked above for the most accurate versioning, especially to avoid conflicts with `torch`.

 The following dependencies are also necessary :